Gail Russell: Life, Films, and Tragic Death

-Apparently it was wise career advice.
-Gail Russell was offered a standard seven year contract and $50 a week, and signed with Paramount as soon as she graduated from Santa Monica High School.
+Russell was offered a standard seven year contract and $50 a week.
+She officially signed with Paramount as soon as she graduated.
 It must have been a terribly painful decision for the young woman who wanted nothing more than to sit in a window and create her works of art, but she signed.

 Although the studio hired an acting coach, Russell’s stage fright was a problem from the start and discussed often by her costars and the crews on the set as it interfered with filming.
 Nevertheless, she started her career with an explosion of films.

 Gail Russell made her first film appearance at nineteen in the 1943 film Henry Aldrich Gets Glamour.
-The following year she appeared in Lady in the Dark, starring Ginger Rogers and Ray Milland.
+In 1944 she played Barbara in Lady in the Dark, starring Ginger Rogers and Ray Milland.
 Although Russell’s role was hardly noteworthy, the film was nominated for three Oscars, which boosted Russell's career.